Sublime-Instincts/BetterTwig/README.md

 Use the [Twig playground](https://twigfiddle.com/) if you want to share a particular snippet of template while creating a specific issue.

+## Acknowledgements.

+The [syntax_test.yml](https://github.com/Sublime-Instincts/BetterTwig/.github/workflows/syntax_test.yml) is taken & used (with some modifications) from the official [Packages](https://github.com/sublimehq/Packages) repository.
+So full credit goes to them for it.

 ## License
 The MIT License (MIT)